ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

    -A INPUT -p tcp -s {{ hostvars[host].ansible_default_ipv4.address }} --dport 5666 -j ACCEPT
    {% endfor %}

 This loops over all of the hosts in the group called ``monitoring``, and adds an ACCEPT line for each monitoring hosts's default IPV4 address to the current machine's iptables configuration, so that Nagios can monitor those hosts.

 You can learn a lot more about Jinja2 and its capabilities `here <http://jinja.pocoo.org/docs/>`_, and you can read more about Ansible variables in general in the :doc:`playbooks_variables` section.

 .. _lamp_rolling_upgrade:

 The Rolling Upgrade
 ```````````````````

 Now you have a fully-deployed site with web servers, a load balancer, and monitoring.
 How do you update it?
-This is where Ansible's orchestration features come into play.
+This is where Ansible's
+orchestration features come into play.
+While some applications use the term 'orchestration' to mean basic ordering or command-blasting, Ansible
+referes to orchestration as 'conducting machines like an orchestra', and has a pretty sophisticated engine for it.

 Ansible has the capability to do operations on multi-tier applications in a coordinated way, making it easy to orchestrate a sophisticated zero-downtime rolling upgrade of our web application.
 This is implemented in a separate playbook, called ``rolling_upgrade.yml``.

 Looking at the playbook, you can see it is made up of two plays.
 The first play is very simple and looks like this::